polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 In conclusion, the PVQ involves three components:

-- PVQ Extension system: Standardize the functionality across different chains.
+- PVQ Extension System: Standardize the functionality across different chains.
 - PVQ Executor: Aggregates the extensions and perform the query from off-chain or cross-chain.
-- RuntimeAPI/XCM integration: Support off-chain and cross-chain scenarios.
+- RuntimeAPI/XCM Integration: Support off-chain and cross-chain scenarios.

 ### PVQ Extension System